Stable components in the parameter plane of transcendental functions of finite type: Introduction

-If $\Lambda$ is a dynamically natural slice for the family $\calf=\{f_\la\}_{\la\in\Lambda}$ of meromorphic maps, it contains different types of ``distinguished" parameter values which are solutions of algebraic or transcendental equations.
-Examples are: {\em Misiurewicz parameters}, where a singular value lands on a repelling cycle; or {\em centers}, where a critical point is periodic.
-The powerful tool of ``bifurcation currents'' has been used successfully in recent times to study the existence and distribution of these distinguished parameters in spaces of rational maps (see for example \cite{bert,dujfav,duj,gaut}).
-This tool is not available for meromorphic maps.
-Meromorphic transcendental maps, however, may have a type of distinguished parameter which does not occur for rational maps.
-This is a parameter that we call {\em a virtual cycle parameter}; it is defined by the property that some iterate of the asymptotic value is a pole.
+If $\Lambda$ is a dynamically natural slice for the family $\calf$ of entire or meromorphic maps in $\cals$, we call the restriction of the family to $\Lambda$ a ``dynamically natural family'' and denote it by $\{f_\la\}_{\la\in\Lambda}$.
+The slice $\Lambda$ contains different types of ``distinguished" parameter values which are solutions of algebraic or transcendental equations.
+Slightly abusing the usual terminology we call those parameter values for which the free singular value lands on a repelling cycle {\em Misiurewicz parameters}. {\em Centers}, parameters for which a critical point is periodic, are also distinguished parameters.
+Meromorphic transcendental maps have an additional type of distinguished parameter which does not occur for rational maps.
+We call a parameter $\la$ a {\em virtual cycle parameter} if some iterate of the asymptotic value is a pole for $f_\la$.
 This name is motivated by the existence of a {\em virtual cycle}, morally a ``cycle" that contains the point at infinity and the asymptotic value (see Definition \ref{def:vc}).
 Virtual cycle parameters are important in our discussion and they are generally quite abundant in the following sense (see Proposition \ref{dense}).

-\begin{propA} Suppose $\Lambda$ is a dynamically natural slice for the family $\calf=\{f_\la\}_{\la\in\Lambda}$ of maps in $\pmf$.
-Let $v=v(\la)$ denote the free asymptotic value.
-Then, Misiurewicz parameters and virtual cycle parameters are dense in the set
+\begin{propB} Let $\{f_\lambda \}_{\la \in \Lambda}$ be a dynamically natural family of entire or meromorphic maps in $\cals$, and let $v=v(\la)$ be the free asymptotic value.
+Both the virtual cycle parameters, when they exist, and the Misiurewicz parameters are dense in the set